hisubram/mobilefoundation/nl/pt/BR/instrument_an_app.md

   ```
   {: codeblock}
-  Se você estiver usando a versão do SDK maior que >= 1.2, será necessário colocar as linhas a seguir dentro do elemento `<application>`  do arquivo  ` AndroidManifest.xml ` .
+  Se você estiver usando a versão do SDK maior que >= 1,2, será necessário colocar as linhas a seguir dentro do elemento `<application>` do arquivo `AndroidManifest.xml`.
   {: android}

   ```